ngimber/Intestinal-Dynamics-Toolbox/README.md

 - **CaMotion** — correlation-based motion quantification and alignment of calcium transients with movement

 These tools are designed for reproducible processing of single-color motion imaging and dual-color (calcium + motion) recordings.
+The full methods are described in Pampaloni et al. ###.
 ---

 ## Toolbox Components